 Scanners also have the ability to change colours and patterns but unlike moving heads, they have limited mobility of its head.
 Instead, it features a moving mirror that gives the fixture the ability to project patterns and colours throughout the room.
 Despite its limitations, scanners are still widely popular as they are generally faster moving compared to moving heads.

 This is a technique where lights are placed on the ground and aimed upwards to project light onto a medium.
-It is a good method of highlighting or diverting the attention of the audiences towards the desired target.
+It is a good method of highlighting or diverting the attention of the audience towards the desired target.
 It can also be used to generate a wash of colour over an area which can be put to a number of decorative or creative uses.

 A gobo is a type of stencil that gets placed over a light source.
 The light passes through the Gobo and the stencilled image is projected onto the medium.
-Common uses include things like projecting a company logo or a bride-and-groom’s monograph, but they can also be used to craft enchanting scenes and images.
+Common uses include things like projecting a company logo or a bride-and-groom monograph, but they can also be used to craft enchanting scenes and images.

 If your event can be held outdoors, several extra lighting options will become available.
-Paper lanterns can be strung to evoke a dreamlike aura while maintaining a light and fun mood, while string or bistro lights can be used to draft a canopy over a dance floor or dinner area.
+Paper lanterns can be strung to evoke a dreamlike aura while maintaining a light and fun mood, while string or bistro lights can be used to draft a canopy over a dance floor or dining area.
 You could also go with traditional approaches like candle-lined pathways or even Christmas lights.

-Spot lighting is when the light is focused on a single point and is usually used to focus on a specific object or person.
-This is a similar use to up lighting, but the difference is that spot lighting doesn’t need to come from below.
+Spotlighting is when the light is focused on a single point and is usually used to focus on a specific object or person.
+This is a similar use to up lighting, but the difference is that spotlighting doesn’t need to come from below.
 This can most commonly be seen in stage lighting, where spotlights are commonly used to highlight speakers, objects, or performers.

 Light Solutions PC Integration

-A lighting control system is an intelligent network based lighting control solution that incorporates communication between various system inputs and outputs related to lighting control with the use of one or more central computing devices.
+A lighting control system is an intelligent network-based lighting control solution that incorporates communication between various system inputs and outputs related to lighting control with the use of one or more central computing devices.
 With the most beautiful ecstatic, it is also important to integrate an intelligent network in light solutions.
 Below, we will explain exactly how or what connections can be used in light solutions.

 DMX is a lighting control protocol which allows users to have ultimate control over their lighting needs.
 Although it does not only apply to lighting, lighting is the most common use for DMX.

 DMX originated as a way to set the bar for lighting manufacturers to build fixtures that would all be compatible with each other, instead of having individual control stations for each set of lighting.
 This gave the Audio Visual industry a huge break because it allowed them to control everything from one single source giving them more freedom and flexibility when it came to creating lighting shows.
 DMX requires different components to work.
 First off, you need a source to create DMX.
-This can be achieved by a computer interface that converts USB to DMX using a DMX software, which will allow you set infinite pre-sets, and give you full control all with the click of a mouse.
+This can be achieved by a computer interface that converts USB to DMX using DMX software, which will allow you to set infinite pre-sets, and give you full control all with the click of a mouse.